LBNL-UCB-STI/beam/docs/inputs.rst

 * physsim.jdeqsim.cacc.minSpeedMetersPerSec: a CACC link must have at least this free speed.
 * physsim.jdeqsim.cacc.speedAdjustmentFactor: a free speed multiplier for each link
 * physsim.jdeqsim.cacc.capacityPlansWriteInterval: on which iterations to write CACC capacity stats.
-* physsim.jdeqsim.cacc.adjustedMinimumRoadSpeedInMetersPerSecond: the minimal possible speed on each link.
-In case of the biggest traffic jam an average speed of a vehicle is this value.
 * physsim.cchRoutingAssignment.congestionFactor: Used to calculate ods number multiplier with following formula: 1 / agentSampleSizeAsFractionOfPopulation * congestionFactor.
 * beam.physsim.overwriteLinkParamPath: a csv file path that can be used to overwrite link parameters: capacity, free_speed, length, lanes, alpha, beta.
 * physsim.flowCapacityFactor: Flow capacity parameter used by JDEQSim for traffic flow simulation.